kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

 }
 ```

-Example of a message from ECS to extension with payload and status:
+Example of a ClientData message with payload and status:
 ```
 {
   "correlationId" : "1",